Updated: 14 May 2021

 combination of all three, the rebate can help make hospital insurance cheaper.

-The rebate is a sum of money the government chips in to help make health insurance more affordable.
+The rebate is a sum of money the government chips in to help make health insurance more affordable for those who are eligible to receive it.

 It applies to all health insurance, including hospital, extras and ambulance insurance.